aineko-dev/aineko/docs/developer_guide/pipeline_configuration.md

 | `num_cpus`  | N        | float    | Defines default number of CPUs for a node.
 Can be less than one.                                               |

 These can be overridden at the node level.
+More details on the node settings can be found [here](../api_reference/models.md#node-configuration).

 #### `nodes`